yiyuma/technical-tutorials/WebDevelop/Html.md

 ## HTML (HyperText Markup Language)
 **HTML** defines the content and structure of the website.<br>

+## HTML Element
+HTML Tags with content are HTML element.

 ## HTML Tags
 - **void element** (self closing tag): It is element without content
   ```